 Private School Tuition Organizations – Form 323

-The tax credit for contributions to a School Tuition Organization is $1,186 for “married filing joint” and $593 for all other taxpayers.
+The tax credit for contributions to a School Tuition Organization for 2022 is $1,245 for “married filing joint” and $623 for all other taxpayers.
 The credit is available for a contribution that provides scholarships or grants to qualified elementary and high schools.
-Your contribution cannot be designated for the direct benefit of your dependent, but can be made to benefit a relative or any other student if they are not your dependent.
-Before making your contribution, make sure that the organization meets the rules set out by the Arizona Department of Revenue to qualify as a School Tuition Organization.
-Here is a link to the list of the 2020 qualified School Tuition Organizations.
-The organization should give you a receipt showing the name and address of the school tuition organization, your name, the amount paid, and the date paid.
+Your contribution cannot be designated for the direct benefit of your dependent.
+However, it can be made to benefit a relative or any other student if they are not your dependent.
+Here is a list of the 2022 qualified School Tuition Organizations

 PLUS “Switcher” Tax Credit Program – Form 348

 The Private Learning Uplifting Students (PLUS) tax credit allows donors to receive credit for a contribution over and above the original tax credit.
-The Arizona taxpayer must first donate the maximum for the original School Tuition Organization Tax Credit ($1,186 for “married filing joint” and $593 all other taxpayers) in order to donate an additional amount for the PLUS “Switcher” tax credit.
-The maximum PLUS “Switcher” credit amount that may be taken for tax year 2020 is $1,179 for “married filing joint” and $590 for all other taxpayers.
+The Arizona taxpayer must first donate the maximum for the original School Tuition Organization Tax Credit in order to donate an additional amount for the PLUS “Switcher” tax credit.
+The PLUS “Switcher” credit amount for 2021 is $1,238 for “married filing joint” and $620 for all other taxpayers.

 Public Schools – Form 322